 Val was blessed with the birth of Kevin and Kerryl in 1962 and 1965, respectively.
 At the same time, there were several location changes throughout the Melville area until, in 1971, a significant move was made to open the class in Church of the Holy Cross hall on McLean street and Bicton School hall simultaneously.

 Evening classes were introduced around the same time, with all students bringing a plate of food.
 Every night the class would break temporarily to enjoy a meal and a laugh, and then the classes would resume.
 Technology began to grow as the class moved from being fully accompanied by piano (and sometimes drums) to reel-to-reel machines.
 This has now moved from records, cassette tapes, CDs, iPods and the more modern laptop.

-With great success in Exam grades, state exam results and competitions, the Valerie Heston School of Dance entered the 1980 Competition known as the 'Worlds' whilst it was in Perth.
-The senior team performed 'Jesus Christ Superstar' Choreographed by Tracy Monson, with the youngest troupe member being Kerryl at age 13.
+With great success in exam grades, state exam results and competitions, the Valerie Heston School of Dance entered the 1980 Competition known as the 'Worlds' whilst it was in Perth.
+The senior team performed 'Jesus Christ Superstar', Choreographed by Tracy Monson, with the youngest troupe member being Kerryl at age 13.
 The troupe went on to be placed 2nd.

-A highlight of the year is still the end of year concert which is held in Mandurah.
-The beautiful Mandurah Performing Arts Centre provides the perfect location to display the studios talent.
+A highlight of the year is still the end-of-year concert, which is held in Mandurah.
+The beautiful Mandurah Performing Arts Centre provides the perfect location to display the studio's talent.
 Students can nominate if they would or would not like to participate in the concert.

-Sadly, in 2008 the founder Mrs Valerie Freeman (nee Heston) passed away after a long, hard fought battle with Cancer.
-The studio was passed onto Kerryl her Daughter to look after.
-Kerryl, just like her Mother holds Teaching Degrees and a flare for Choreography.
+Sadly, in 2008 the founder Mrs Valerie Freeman (nee Heston), passed away after a long, hard-fought battle with Cancer.
+The studio was passed onto Kerryl, her Daughter, to look after.
+Kerryl, just like her Mother, holds Teaching Degrees and a flare for Choreography.
 With the support and backing of her family and teaching staff, Kerryl now heads the dance studio.